Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     2. Create the Session template.

-       1. The name of the Session template is determined by the name provided to the '--name' option on the command line.
-Use the current value of $BOS_TEMPLATE if you want to overwrite the existing Session template.
+       1. The name of the Session template is determined by the name provided to the `--name` option on the command line.
+Use the current value of `$BOS_TEMPLATE` if you want to overwrite the existing Session template.
 If you want to use the current value, skip this sub-step and go on to sub-step 2.
-Otherwise, provide a different name for BOS_TEMPLATE which will be used the '--name' option.
-The name specified in tmp.txt is overridden by the value provided by the '--name' option.
+Otherwise, provide a different name for `BOS_TEMPLATE` which will be used with the `--name` option.
+The name specified in `tmp.txt` is overridden by the value provided to the `--name` option.

           ```bash
-          ncn-m001# $BOS_TEMPLATE=<New Session Template name>
+          ncn-m001# BOS_TEMPLATE="New-Session-Template-Name"
           ```

-	 3. Create the Session template.
+       1. Create the Session template.

         ```bash
         ncn-m001# cray bos sessiontemplate create --file tmp.txt --name $BOS_TEMPLATE
         ```

        1. Verify that the Session template contains the additional nodes and the proper name.

            ```bash
            ncn-m001# cray bos sessiontemplate describe $BOS_TEMPLATE --format json
            ```

-    4. Boot the nodes.
+    3. Boot the nodes.

        ```bash
        ncn-m001# cray bos session create --template-uuid $BOS_TEMPLATE \